sandhyajeyaraj/Multi-Agent-System/README.md

   Rec reason : Plan was correct but coder used strict inequality instead of abs difference.
   Rec result : PASS ✓  (8.1s)
   Total time : 17.9s  (9.8s initial + 8.1s recovery)
-  Root cause : [ACTION] misalignment  (confidence 88%) Caused by  : Step 2 — CODER
-  Description: Coder used strict inequality instead of checking absolute difference.
-  Fix hint   : Use abs(a - b) < threshold instead of a != b.
   ------------------------------------------------------------------------
 ```